posthaven/posthaven_theme/README.md

 `config.yml` has the following options:

 * `api_key` – Your Posthaven API key
 * `theme_id` – The ID of the theme to edit.
-If you do not know the ID run the `configure` command above with only a api-key and you'll be guided through selecting an existing theme or creating a new one.
+The easiest way to populate the theme id is via the `configure` command above.

 See the `phtheme configure` command above for one step setup of the `config.yml` file.